cebem1nt/auto_walls/README.md

 - **"notify"**: Enable/disable notifications.
 - **"backlight_transition"**: Enable/disable backlight transition effects.
 - **"rofi-theme"**: Path to a custom Rofi theme when using `rofi_selector.py`; leave empty for default theme..

+## TODO
+This code is so ugly and complicated.
+Rework someday